miakauppila/population-graphs/README.md

 # Population Graphs

 ## Front-end application for retrieving and visualizing World Bank population data

-- The user inputs a three letter country code (ISO3 format) and chooses the desired indicator.
+- The user chooses a country and selects the desired indicator.
-- The application fetches data from World Bank API.
+- The application fetches population data from [World Bank Open Data](https://data.worldbank.org/).
 - The data is displayed in a graph created with Chart.js.
+- Country metadata incl. flag is retrieved from [REST Countries](https://restcountries.eu/).

+## Try the app:

-### This project was created during a MOOC in April 2020.
-Afterwards I modified my version:
+### This project was created during the #mimmitkoodaa MOOC by Sympa in 2020.
+Afterwards I modified my application.

-- The app now shows data since 1960 until 2018 (data for 2019 is not yet available).
+- The app shows data since 1960 until 2019.
+- The user can choose the country from a dropdown list.
-- The user can choose the type of graph to show.
+- The user can choose the graph to show.
 There are five different indicators available:
   - Total population
   - Population in largest city
   - Population ages 0-14
   - Population ages 15-64
   - Population ages > 65
 - New indicators were added to API calls.
-- A function for checking the country code validity was added as well as a function for clearing the chart.
+- A function for checking the user input validity and for clearing the chart was added.
-- In case of invalid country code, the old chart is removed from the screen.
-- The graph now displays a label for the Y-scale.
+- The graph displays a label for the Y-scale.
 The label changes depending on the chosen indicator ('Millions' or 'Percentage').
-- The graph also shows tickmarks in millions for the indicators 'Total population' and 'Population in largest city'.
-- Background color and other style changes were made.
+Applicable tickmarks are also shown.
+- Country flag, native name and region are shown above the graph.

+## How to install & run

+Download the files and open the file index.html using a browser.

+## World Bank data

+Population data is retrieved from the World Bank (CC BY 4.0).
+For more information see [About the Indicators API Documentation](https://datahelpdesk.worldbank.org/knowledgebase/articles/889392-about-the-indicators-api-documentation).